JadhavAbhijith/Angular-Posts-App/README.md

-# 📘 Angular Posts App — Frontend Assignment
+# 📘 Angular Posts App

 A simple Angular application built using **Angular 20 (Standalone Components + Vite)** that fetches posts from an API, displays them in a table, allows adding new posts, and handles success & error feedback through popup modals.